rblack42/ACC.TechNotes/Systems/Mac/HomeBrew.rst

 line to your ``.bash_profile`` file in your home directory.

 ..  note::

     This file is not present by default on the Mac.
 Just create it with a text editor.

 ..  code-block:: text

-    xport PATH="/usr/local/bin:$PATH"
+    export PATH="/usr/local/bin:$PATH"

 Updating the system
 *******************

 With HomeBrew_ installed, you will need to update your system so the tool can find the most current packages.
 This should be done periodically, especially before installing a new package:

 ..  code-block:: text